felipesere/faros/README.md

 2. Run `mix package` to create all assets and package them in a Docker image

 ## Running it in docker/docker-compose
-1. To run Lighthouse with a MySQL db, run `docker-compose up`
+1. To run Faros with a MySQL db, run `docker-compose up`
 2. Open your browser on `$(boot2docker ip)`

 ### Todo